Sonika-gupta/fuber/README.md

 Updates the ride status to completed and the end time with current time Updates user status to idle
-Updates the location of cab to destination location and status to available Returns the receipt of ride to user
+Updates the location of cab to destination location and status to available Returns the ride details including `receipt` to user

 PATCH `/rides/{rideId}/cancel`